wnharper/rendevouz/README.txt

 @JavaFX - SDK-16
 @MySQL Driver - 8.0.22

+NOTE: The customer ID and Appointment ID are purposefully hidden from the user as they are not editable by the user and to keep the UI clean.

 - HOW TO USE THE PROGRAM
 Upon executing the program, a login form will present itself.
 Login using the credentials username: test password: test